What does massage do?

 - Want to relax and de-stress or don’t want deep work?
 I offer full body Swedish massage that can leave you feeling content and serene.

-I recommend longer sessions if you’d like a full body massage as well as therapeutic work in one or two areas.
-An hour and a half is also helpful for your first session to build in extra time to learn your goals, history, and any relevant assessment.
+Ninety minute sessions are wonderful for a full body massage as well as therapeutic work in one or two areas.
+It is also helpful for your first session to build in extra time to learn your goals, history, and any relevant assessment.

 If we are working together on a specific challenge or pain, I recommend weekly massage until you feel 80% better.
 At this point, a biweekly massage ensures that you are fully supported to move through the last phase of healing.